 By default, the deal phase ‘Accepted’ is the end of the line in Teamleader Focus.
-This means a lead has accepted your offer and is now a client.
+This means a lead has accepted your offer and is now a customer.
 You can always adapt these phases according to your own workflow.
-What phases do your leads usually go through before they become clients?
+What phases do your leads usually go through before they become customers?
 Do you meet up with them 2 or 3 times before sending a quotation?
 Just add phases for First meeting and Second meeting, for example.

 The exchanging of documents and images are an important part of the real estate business.

 To add documents to a contact, company or project just click the ‘Files’ button in the lower right-hand corner of the page.
-A banner will appear on your screen containing all documents linked to the client or project.
+A banner will appear on your screen containing all documents linked to the customer or project.
 Subdivide them into categories by creating maps.
 Click the folder sign to do so.

 If your volume of documents to be exchanged is very large, you may want to check out our Dropbox integration, which will allow a more efficient way of uploading documents.

 Teamleader Focus offers several Web2Lead integrations.
 These allow you to link an online form directly to your CRM.
 Prospects finding their way to one of your landing pages can fill in a form and as soon as they submit, the contact is saved in Teamleader Focus.
 You can even choose to automatically create a deal!

 If you use Wordpress , click the link to find out how to integrate forms into your website.

 (This feature is available in our Boost package)